YuzhuoMa97/SPAmixPlus/README.md

 # SPAmix+
 A scalable, accurate, and universal analysis framework to control for population structure and family relatedness in large-scale genome-wide association studies (GWAS).

-Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you meet any problem.
+Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you are interested in SPAmix+ or other retrospective saddlepoint approximation methods for GWAS.
 Suggestions or comments are also welcome.

 # Comparision of SPAmix+, SPA<sub>GRM</sub> and regular methods